allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Closest would be: *Box Manager*.

 So Box is the main concept in our solution.
 What is Box after all?

-Box is reusable, high-level fronted component, feedable from JSON data source.
+* Box is reusable, high-level fronted component, feedable from a JSON data source.
-Box can have slots, in each slot, you can put more Boxes.
+* Box can have slots, in each slot, you can put more Boxes.
-Box can be rendered conditionally (for example, depending on A/B test variant).
+* Box can be rendered conditionally (for example, depending on A/B test variant).
-Page is assembled from Boxes.
+* Page is assembled from Boxes.

 ### OpBox principles:
 -- obrazek